 11) Tell me about the “no competing works” clause in the contract and what that means.

 It just means you can’t publicly publish the material contained in the book without our prior consent.
 But you can approach us and say, I want to publish this in BLAH.
 We'll take a look at the venue, and if we think it worthwhile, we'll say yes.
-Most times we say yes.
+99.9% of the time we say yes.

 12) What does it mean for an eBook to be “out of print? in the contract?”
 Can this section detail a sales level below which the book will be considered out of print?